wokwi/wokwi-docs/docs/guides/esp32-wifi.md

 }
 ```

 Note: We specify the WiFi channel number (6) when calling `WiFi.begin()`.
-The skips the WiFi scanning phase and saves about 4 seconds when connecting to the WiFi.
+This skips the WiFi scanning phase and saves about 4 seconds when connecting to the WiFi.

 ### Connecting from MicroPython